Posts

 Make sure that the spelling of words in the link matches what you expect.
 Fraudsters often use URLs with typos in them that are easy to overlook, such as “micosoft.”

-Approach images in e-mail with caution
+3. Approach images with caution

-Just as a lighthouse beacon beams a message with light, pictures in e-mail messages—also called “Web beacons”—can be adapted to secretly send a message back to the sender.
+Just as a lighthouse beacon beams a message with light, pictures in e-mail messages — also called “Web beacons” — can be adapted to secretly send a message back to the sender.

 Spammers rely on information returned by these images to locate active e-mail addresses.
 Images can also contain harmful code and can be used to deliver a spammer’s message in spite of filters.

 The best defense against Web beacons is to prevent pictures from downloading until you’ve had a chance to review the message.
+Gmail, Outlook, and most modern e-mail clients block remote images by default for messages from unknown senders.
+Leave that setting on.

-Approach attachments in e-mail messages with caution
+4. Approach attachments with caution

 Attachments might be viruses or spyware that download to your machine when you open the attachment file.
 If you don’t know who the attachment is from or if you weren’t expecting it, don’t open it.

-Don’t trust the sender information in an e-mail message
+5. Don’t trust the sender information

 Even if the e-mail message appears to come from a sender that you know and trust, use the same precautions that you would use with any other e-mail message.
+Fraudsters can easily spoof the identity information in an e-mail message.

 If a deal or offer in an e-mail message looks too good to be true, it probably is.
 Exercise your common sense when you read and respond to e-mail messages.